Business and Marketing (B&M) Education

 Business and Marketing (B&M) Education prepares individuals for employment in a wide range of business occupations, including marketing, finance, tourism, and communications.
 B&M careers include planning, organizing, directing, and evaluating business functions essential to efficient and productive operations; financial and investment planning, banking, insurance, and business financial management; and managing and performing marketing activities to reach organizational objectives.

 B&M is one of the newest of the Career and Technical Education (CTE) areas, created in 1936 by the George-Deen Act, a successor of Smith-Hughes (1917), and expanded by the Vocational Education Act of 1963.
 B&M has evolved in the more than 80 years since its inception from marketing and distribution to include good paying, highly skilled, and sought after careers in finance, accounting, entrepreneurship, hospitality/tourism, and communications technologies.
 The student organizations for B&M are DECA—formed in 1946 originally as Distributive Education Clubs of America—and BPA—formed in 1966 originally as Vocational Office Education Clubs of America (VOECA).
-As of 2024, more than 239 schools offer B&M programs in Minnesota, including 300 teachers and 50,000 students grades 5-12.
+As of 2024, more than 245 districts offer B&M programs in Minnesota, including 492 teachers and 88,868 students grades 5-12.

 Note: These CTE licenses are eligible for Minnesota Department of Education program approval, which affords access to CTE Revenue funding, federal Perkins grants, and more.
 This is in contrast to the Business-non vocational (140000) license, which may have some similar skills and standards as these licenses, but is not a CTE license and is ineligible for these funding options.
 Business (140000) is a legacy license that can be renewed, but not issued by PELSB; districts should not request this license.